free-pdk/free-pdk-examples/BlinkLED_WithIRQ/README.md

 Note: All of these variables can be changed on the commandline as well.  i.e. `make DEVICE=PFS173 clean program run`

+### Compatibility
+This example should run on every currently known Padauk microcontroller that is supported by SDCC and the Easy Pdk Programmer.
+A device specific include file (pdk/device/*.h) may need to be supplied for less common devices.

 ### Build Stats
 - Code Size: 171 words (342 bytes)
 - RAM usage: 21 bytes + stack